What is "Hickory Golf"?

 When were hickory shafted golf clubs used?

-In 1929 the R&A changed the rules so that metal shafted clubs could be used in competitions...so to historians of the game the hickory era lasted up until
+From the early 1800s up to 1929 when the R&A changed the rules so that metal shafted clubs could be used in competitions.
+To historians of the game the hickory era

 I'm thinking about holding a hickory golf event...how can you help me?

 I can provide 55 playing sets of hickory golf clubs...50 right handed sets and 5 sets for left handers.
-All the clubs are genuine vintage clubs and date from between
+All the clubs are genuine antique clubs...NOT

 What constitutes a set?

-In the hickory era a typical set consisted of seven.
+In the hickory era a typical full set consisted of seven clubs.
 This is what each player will be provided with.
-Typically it comprises a Driver, a Brassie wood (3 or 5
+The clubs come in slim leather carry

 Do you provide bags?